Swelling is a normal part of the healing process after a breast augmentation.

 Swelling starts to occur right after surgery and tends to peak within the first week.
-Over the next 3-6 weeks swelling becomes less visible but small amounts of swelling can be present for up to 3 to 4 months following surgery.
+Over the next 3-6 weeks swelling becomes less visible but small amounts of swelling can be present for up to 3 to 4 months following your breast augmentation.

 What swelling can do in the first instance is make you think your breasts are bigger than you expected.